House Republicans unveil aid bills for Israel, Ukraine and Taiwan as Johnson pushes forward

 Foreign aid has highlighted the growing divide within the Republican Party, particularly in the House, where conservatives oppose additional funding to Ukraine.

-Rep. Marjorie Taylor Greene, a Georgia Republican, has threatened to trigger a vote on ousting Johnson over Ukraine aid.
+Rep. Marjorie Taylor Greene, a Georgia Republican, has threatened to trigger a vote on ousting Johnson over Ukraine aid, though she said Wednesday she would not force a vote until the foreign aid bills come to the floor.
 Her effort lacked the public support of any of her GOP colleagues until Tuesday, when Kentucky Rep. Thomas Massie signed onto the resolution to remove the speaker, known as a motion to vacate.

 Johnson said he is "not resigning," calling it "an absurd notion" that someone would bring a motion to vacate "when we are simply here trying to do our jobs."

-The conservative House Freedom Caucus on Wednesday accused Johnson of "surrendering the last opportunity we have to combat the border crisis."
+The conservative House Freedom Caucus accused Johnson of "surrendering the last opportunity we have to combat the border crisis."

-Before the bills' text was released, a handful of Republican committee chairs backed Johnson's plan and called for the legislation to be passed this week.

-"There is nothing our adversaries would love more than if Congress were to fail to pass critical national security aid," the group said in a statement.
+A few conservatives, including Massie, met with Johnson on Wednesday afternoon after the legislative text was released.
+Leaving Johnson's office, Rep. Ralph Norman of South Carolina, indicated he would vote against it in committee if border security was not linked to Ukraine aid.

+The motion to vacate was not discussed during the meeting, Norman said.
+Asked whether he thinks Johnson should be ousted, Norman said he likes the speaker but he's "disappointed."

+GOP Rep. Lauren Boebert of Colorado said "this could be the beginning of the end for the speaker."

+"There are members who may send him on a vacation, shall we say," Boebert said Wednesday afternoon, noting that she does not support the effort to oust him.
+"But it's out of my hands."

 With such a narrow majority, Democrats would have to step in to save Johnson if Greene or Massie follow through with forcing a vote.
 Republicans can afford to lose just two votes if all members are present and voting.
-Beginning next week, after Rep. Mike Gallagher of Wisconsin resigns, Republicans can spare a single vote.
+After Rep. Mike Gallagher of Wisconsin resigns, Republicans can spare a single vote.
+But Gallagher, who was set to step down Friday, may postpone his departure so that he can vote for the foreign aid package.
+An aide to Gallagher said Wednesday he "has the flexibility to stay and support the aid package on Saturday."

-Democrats have kept the door open to backing Johnson's plan, as long as it includes aid to the three U.S. allies and humanitarian assistance.
+Democrats kept the door open to backing Johnson's plan, as long as it included aid to the three U.S. allies and humanitarian assistance.
 House Democratic Caucus Chair Pete Aguilar of California said Tuesday they were "more concerned about the substance" of the legislation "than we are the process."

 "If Speaker Johnson's version is missing one of these components, it's highly unlikely Democrats would support it," said Rep. Ted Lieu of California, the caucus' vice chair.